| Title: | Optimal Designs for Copula Models |

 the upper bound if |

-returns a vector of length 2 with the dimension type attribute set to nint_TYPE_INTV_DIM
+nint_intvDim returns a vector of length 2 with the dimension type attribute set to nint_TYPE_INTV_DIM.

 Together with other scatter dimensions it defines a sparse grid.